systematic-magic/storage4pmc/issue_pack_store_rules.rst

 ..
 IMPORTANT::

   Please use hyphens (-) to separate parts file name.
-Other charcter (such as underscores, dots, etc) are not allowed.
+Other charcters (such as underscores, dashes, etc) are not allowed.

 Package files target location